The Network Offers Analysis of the Final NYS 2019-2020 Budget

 The final NYS budget was passed and largely reflected what was proposed by the Governor in January for the areas of housing and human services.
-The Network offered an early budget analysis for its members.
+The Network offered a budget analysis for its members.

 Below is the Network’s summary and comparison chart of the budget areas important to supportive housing.